 If someone has a camera, and we’re out and about, I’m all over that.
 I have my signature smile and pose…you know, head tilted to one side, a big smile that shows the top row of teeth and usually one hand on my hip.
 Oh.
 That’s essentially the first picture I have in this post.
 Typical!

 This is why I had a lot of trouble the other day at work, when a couple colleagues borrowed me for a photo shoot.
 We’re launching a new website and they needed a volunteer for the main page.
+Most companies outsource this to another company, but if you use a website maker you can actually do it yourself.
+This meant that they needed to take their own pictures, which is where I was coerced into helping out.
 For these pictures, I was told to look off to the side, rather than into the camera.
 While it was okay to smile, it wasn’t supposed to look posed.

 I can’t even tell you how difficult that was for me.
 I haven’t seen the final picture they’re using, but I can almost guarantee that I’ll hate it!